How to use it

-- Toe view the logfile, see Extensions / View Log File.
+- To view the logfile, see Extensions / View Log File.

-- CFturbo models can be linked to corresponding ANSYS Workbench applications.
+- CFturbo models can be linked to corresponding ANSYS Workbench systems.

 3. Current restrictions

-When using SpaceClaim, additional problems may occur under certain circumstances, the solution of which is described in the CFturbo manual.
+- When using SpaceClaim, problems may occur under certain circumstances, the solution of which is described in the CFturbo manual.